Natural Treatments For Cats with IBD and Irritable Bowel Syndrome (IBS)

 Power Probiotic - It is important to use a multi-strain, powerful Probiotic that has been used extensively with cats that have IBD.
 We recommend the Power Probiotic, which is easy to administer, very effective and well tolerated by cats and dogs.
 The product has been third-party tested and guaranteed to contain the amounts of friendly bacteria indicated on the label.
 Pure and natural with no fillers, Power Probiotic is the best probiotic to use for pets with IBD and IBS.

 Soothing Digestive Relief for Pets - This leading herbal enzyme supplement breaks down nutrients, calms the stomach, firms up stool and helps increase absorption.
-This digestive enzyme supplements for cats has helped finally relieve the diarrhea, vomiting and discomfort associated with IBD and IBS.
+This digestive enzyme supplements for cats has helped finally relieve the diarrhea, vomiting, gas, gurgling noises and discomfort associated with IBD and IBS.
 The unique formulation of herbs ease indigestion and discomfort, and the product is safe enough for a cat to use it for life.

 NotaSAN Drops - Best seller!
 Natural homeopathic remedy that fights infection and supports your pet's immune system.
 Controls harmful bacteria and restores gut flora balance, improving digestive symptoms and immune function.
 Gentle, easy to administer (tasteless, alcohol-free) and safe for long-term use.
 Safe for small very small pets and kittens.